RyanNgCT/CS2106-prep/Week 2/Lecture 2 - Process Abstraction.md

 3. *Inter-process Communication & Synchronization* - passing info btwn processes
 4. *Threads* - a.k.a. a lightweight process
 ## B. Process Abstraction
-- a process, task or job is a dynamic abstraction for executing programs
+- a process, task or job is a **dynamic abstraction** for executing programs
 	- has information required to describe running programs
+	- a process is a *kernel entity* that executes a program

 - *Memory Context:* contains code and data
 	- storage for instruction & data